jint-method/actor-model-prototype/readme.md

 broadcaster.message('foo', { type: 'test' }, 'TCP', 200);
 ```

-If a message should never stop attempting to find a recipient and `Infinity` value can be used instead of an integer.
+If a message should never be dropped the `Infinity` value can be used instead of an integer.

 On low-end devices (<= 4gb RAM) disconnected inboxes are removed every minute.